perturbo-code/perturbopy/docs/source/postproc/tutorials/imsigma.rst

     si_imsigma.imsigma_mode[1].keys()
     >> dict_keys([1, 2, 3, 4, 5, 6])

     # The third key is the band index.
-Here we are looking at configuration 1, phonon mode 3, and we see
+Here we are looking at configuration 1
-    # we have 2 bands (matching the si_imsigma.bands attribute)
+    # and phonon mode 3.
+There are 2 bands, which matches the si_imsigma.bands
+    # attribute.
     si_imsigma.imsigma_mode[1][3].keys()
     >> dict_keys([1, 2])

-    # The e-ph self energy array for configuration 1, phonon mode 3, and band index 2.
+    # The e-ph self energy array for configuration 1, phonon mode 3, and
-    # There are 450 values in the array because we have 450 k-points.
+    # band index 2.
+The array size follows the number of k-points.
     si_imsigma.imsigma_mode[1][3][2].shape
     >> (450,)

-    # The e-ph self energies for configuration 1, phonon mode 3, band index 2, and the first 5 k-points
+    # The e-ph self energies for configuration 1, phonon mode 3, band index 2,
+    # and the first 5 k-points.
     si_imsigma.imsigma_mode[1][3][2][:5]
     >> array([18.14712596, 20.83056571, 20.4743665 , 21.94419049, 20.38251006])

-    # The units are meV
+    # The units are meV.
     si_imsigma.imsigma_mode.units
     >> 'meV'